 Act with urgency: IT groups with a strong digital strategy are ahead of you

-As lockdowns loomed, like every other business, Hornbill expected to see a significant drop off in market demand, postponement of planned tool implementations, and cancellation of contracts by customers in industry sectors that have been severely impacted.
+As lockdowns loomed, like every other business, Hornbill expected to see a significant drop off in service management tools demand, postponement of planned tool implementations, and cancellation of contracts by customers in industry sectors that have been severely impacted.

 As COVID-19 hit, service delivery teams were swamped by additional demand, so most customers increased their SaaS subscriptions, secure in the knowledge that they can immediately scale down again once the peak has subsided.

-To our surprise, no planned implementations were cancelled, but some were postponed, as IT groups wait for their businesses to work out the transformation strategy.
-However, the number of delayed deployments was much lower than anticipated, and many organizations seized the opportunity to commit to transformation early, by bringing their plans forward to replace legacy service management systems.
+To our surprise, no planned ITSM or service management tool implementations were cancelled, but some were postponed, as IT groups wait for their businesses to work out the transformation strategy.
+However, the number of delayed service management tool deployments was much lower than anticipated, and many organizations seized the opportunity to commit to transformation early, by bringing their plans forward to replace legacy service management system

 The service management tool market is set to fly

-In March, as lockdowns appeared imminent, the turquoise line took a nosedive, suggesting that demand within the UK service management tool market had collapsed.
+In March, as lockdowns appeared imminent, data suggested that demand within the UK service management tool market had collapsed.
 However, by early April, it became clear that service management teams were not looking for solutions, as they were far too busy dealing the initial onslaught.

-In the weeks that followed, the turquoise line grew exponentially, rising significantly above the levels typically seen before the crisis.
+In the weeks that followed, the service management tools demand grew exponentially, rising significantly above the levels typically seen before the crisis.
 In the initial recovery phase, growth was driven by the market racing to look for three key elements: remote working, digital transformation, and IT transformation.
 In short, guidance to triage the influx and to develop a plan for getting out of the chaos.

 The data is clear – demand for modern, agile service management tools is greater than ever.
 IT groups with a strong digital strategy are acting now and, as others get their strategies finalized, the service management tools market will fly.